Layout of Forbidden City - Outer Court and Inner Court in Perfect Axisymmetry

-Hall of Martial Valor and Hall of Literary Glory lie on the west and east sides of Gate of Supreme Harmony symmetrically.
-And in the west and east sides of inner court, there are west six palaces and east six palaces respectively for imperial concubines to live.
+The Hall of Martial Valor and Hall of Literary Glory lie on the west and east sides of the Gate of Supreme Harmony symmetrically.
+And in the west and east sides of inner court, there are six palaces in the west and six palaces in the east respectively for imperial concubines to live.
 Besides, in inner court, there are two secondary axises parallel to the central axis: one centers on the Palace of Compassion and Tranquility in the west wing; the other centers on the Palace of Tranquil Longevity in the east wing.

 Outer Court in the South and Inner Court in the North